rbenchmark/benchmarks/README.md

 ...
 ```

-Note: on Windows platform, please use "python rbench.py -h"
+Note: on Windows platform, you may use "python rbench.py -h"

 Do a simple benchmark
 ```bash